 Street Art Festival of Memramcook

-During the Street Art Festival, the streets in the village of Memramcook comes alive with artists from everywhere performing during this popular, fun-filled 4-day festival.
-There will be a Circus, a dance, exciting aerial arts, magicians and more!
+During the Street Art Festival, the streets in the village of Memramcook come alive with artists from everywhere performing during this popular, fun-filled four-day festival.
+There will be a circus, a dance, exciting aerial arts, magicians, and more!

 Details